 Orbital adjust and phasing burns use the SNC-developed onboard hybrid rocket motors and RCS.
 The hybrid motors are improved versions of the successful SNC-developed SpaceShipOne rocket motors which have sub-orbital flight heritage.
 The SpaceShipTwo program also uses this technology providing extensive flight heritage and experience of more than flights before the first orbital flight of the DCSS.
-The motors use rubber (Hydroxyl-terminated polybutadiene [HTPB]) and nitrous oxide (N2O); the RCS uses for any current spacecraft propulsion system.
+The motors use rubber (Hydroxyl-terminated polybutadiene [HTPB]) and nitrous oxide ( $N_2O$ ); the RCS uses all of which are safe, nontoxic propellants and make our propulsion system the safest of any current spacecraft propulsion system.
 Both the hybrid main propulsion system and the nontoxic RCS are key technologies developed and tested during Commercial Crew Development 1 and 2 (CCDev1 and CCDev2).

-The DC's > nautical mile cross-range capability is significantly better than the typical capsule providing deorbit capability to a runway landing during any orbit.
+The DC's > \\\\\\\nautical mile cross-range capability is significantly better than the typical capsule providing deorbit capability to a runway landing during any orbit.
 The DC lifting body spacecraft has the advantage of low 1.5 g entry loads that are considerably less than those experienced by capsules.
 The DC has significant down-mass capability for g-sensitive science experiment return, and touchdown shock is far lower than capsule loads which can be as high as 15 g for water landing (e.g., Apollo 12 and 15 splash down).
 This lessens the possibility of injury to a deconditioned crew member, post-mission spacecraft repair, or damage to returning science experiments.
 Runway landings also avoid ship-based recovery and salt water exposure.
 Unlike previous NASA missions, commercial operations will not have access to the U.S. Navy for recovery, possibly extending recovery times significantly for off-nominal capsule landings.